t-data-h/tdh-mgr/docs/tdh-hadoop-setup.md

 System Prerequisites: https://gist.github.com/tcarland/3d10c22885ec655a0c2435676c1ae7b1
 Mysqld Configuration: https://gist.github.com/tcarland/64e300606d83782e4150ce2db053b733

-Of note, Mysql can be handled via a container instance (from tdh-docker) or installed via Ansible (from tdh-gcp).
+TDH supports running Mysql via a container instance or it can be installed and configured via Ansible (from tdh-gcp).

 ## Prerequisites

-Prerequisites are described in detail by the above gist and is also automated via Ansible in the **tdh-gcp** project.
+Prerequisites are described in detail by the above gists and is also automated via Ansible in the **tdh-gcp** project.

 - Java JDK 1.8